dollarbhillz/angry-canary/README.md

 # Welcome to the Angry Canary Project

-This project is an RCM internal project to test the UpShift environment for stability and uptime.
+This project was originally a Red Hat internal project, but I'm open-sourcing as much as I can to share with the greater community as a whole.

 ## Required Packages/Tools

 - oc
-- rhpkg
+- I originally used an internal build system, so building the container image is an exercise left to the reader.

 ## Main files in repo (inside angry-canary-server subdir)
 - Dockerfile
-Dockerfile for building in dist-git, also stored in the angry-canary-server-docker repo in dist-git
+Dockerfile for building the container

 - server.py
 Source code for the Flask app running on the server pod